Everything you need to know about Beautycounter shutting down + Beautycounter alternatives simplified!

 Ilia are a beautiful brand really committed to real sustainability and careful formulation.
 Look at their blue mist spray, eye shadows, mascara, skin tints and serums.
 Honestly everything is a good choice!

-US Customers: Shop them through Credo HERE
+US Customers: Shop them through Credo HERE or through the Ilia site HERE.

 UK Canadian Customers: Shop them through the Ilia site HERE